Address10301 San Francisco Rd NE

 Total Floor Area:34,245 square feet | 3,181 square meters

 Like a blossom in the desert, the beautiful Albuquerque New Mexico Temple adorns the arid landscape of northeastern Albuquerque in the residential neighborhood of North Albuquerque Acres.
-The temple grounds are a lush oasis of green grass and vibrantly colored flora including many native plant species.
+The temple grounds are an oasis of green grass and vibrantly colored flora including many native plant species.
 At the main entrance, a magnificent spraying water feature delights patrons as they enter and leave the sacred structure.
 The exterior is prominently ornamented with heavenly symbols including moons, stars, and suns, which appear in their astronomical order from the earth.
 Another sun is featured in the Celestial Room art glass, featured prominently on the east side of the temple.

-The Albuquerque New Mexico Temple was the first temple built in New Mexico.
+The Albuquerque New Mexico Temple was the first temple built in the state of New Mexico.

 Missionary work in New Mexico began among the Zuni Indians on the Little Colorado River in the 1860s.
 More than 100 converts were baptized.

 When problems were encountered in obtaining approval from the City for the temple plans, youth members in the area fasted and prayed for a resolution.
 Once approval was granted, they fasted and prayed again—this time for the construction workers.